Lupita Nyong'o apologizes for saying 'Us' character was inspired by disorder

 In Jordan Peele's latest movie about a family who encounters their evil doppelgängers, Nyong'o plays two characters by the names of Adelaide Wilson and Red.

-The disorder affects roughly 50,000 people in North America and is triggered by "illnesses such as viral infection, head trauma, bronchitis, surgery, or a stressful event," according to the National Spasmodic Dysphonia Association.
+The disorder affects roughly 50,000 people in North America and is triggered by "illnesses such as viral infection, head trauma, bronchitis, surgery, or a stressful event," according to the National Spasmodic Dysphonia Association, which states that the number of people affected by the disorder varies because some with it are not diagnosed or misdiagnosed.

 The actress' comments quickly drew criticism from disability and disorder organizations including RespectAbility, a nonprofit which fights stigmas placed on people with disabilities.